wanseob/zk-optimistic-rollup/README.md

 ### Layer2Controller.sol

-Proxy contract connected to the other controllers.
-This controller supports the functions of following contracts
+Layer2Controller is a proxy contract to connect to the following controllers.
+The controllers can access to the variables in the Layer2.sol

 - Coordinatable.sol
 - UserInteractable.sol